-Chubb Trail is a 12 mile moderately trafficked loop trail located near Eureka, MO that features beautiful wild flowers and is rated as difficult.
+Chubb Trail is a 12 mile moderately trafficked loop trail located near Eureka, Missouri that features beautiful wild flowers and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash